User Guide: Render

 Download PDF

-Open up the Render panel if you want to save out the current UV layout to a tiff image file.
+Open up the Render panel if you want to save out the current UV layout to an image file.
 This file could then be used as a template for texture painting.

 AA Lines